 - 1 teaspoon pure vanilla extract

-- 1 1/2 cups finely chopped pecans, walnuts, or your favorite nut (*see Tips & Tricks below for coconut variation)
+- 1 ½ cups finely chopped pecans, walnuts, or your favorite nut (*see NOTES below for coconut variation)

-- Your favorite seedless jelly or jam, about 1/4 cup
+- Your favorite seedless jam or jelly, about ¼ cup

 - Preheat oven to 375°F. Line two baking sheets with parchment paper or nonstick baking mats.